dgabor29001/cordova-plugin-stepper/README.md

 ```

 #### getStepsByPeriod (start, end) => Promise
-Gets the number of steps for the specified period. `start` and `end` parameters must be start of day and number of milliseconds since the Unix Epoch.
+Gets the number of steps for the specified period.

 Example:
 ```js